ctrautma/RHEL_NIC_QUALIFICATION/README.md

 For manual instructions please refer to [_ovs\_perf_ script documentation](https://github.com/chaudron/ovs_perf/tree/RHEL8#setup-the-trex-traffic-generator) on how to configure the TRex traffic generator.

+Once the script is complete you must still start the T-rex application on the server itself.
+Log into the T-Rex server and perform the following steps

+    cd ~/trex/v2.53

+Note if you picked a different version to use for T-Rex the above command may change.
+Then start the server

+    ./t-rex-64 -c 4 -i --no-scapy-server

 ## Setup the Device Under Test (DUT), Open vSwitch
 <a name="DUTsetup"/>